 3. Where and how were you trained?

 I completed my culinary education at ICIF in Italy where I received my culinary diploma.
-I did my culinary training at Grand Hyatt Mumbai in the Italian kitchen Celini.
+I did my culinary training at Grand Hyatt Mumbai in the Italian kitchen Cellini.

 4. Which is the dish you call your Signature dish?

-My most favourite and signature dish is Spaghetti Aglio aglio olio.
+My most favorite and signature dish is Spaghetti Aglio Olio.
 It is super quick to prepare even after a long work day and is absolutely delicious.

 5. Is there a secret ingredient that you love to cook with?

 There are no secrets in cooking.
 These days almost all commonly prepared recipes are available online and almost anyone can prepare the same.